 3. Keep your options open

 Selling your home via auction doesn’t mean you can only sell on auction day.
 If a buyer is interested in a property they can make an offer before the day.
-This week, John and his team sold a property prior to auction, less than two weeks into the marketing campaign.
+This week, Grahame and his team sold a property prior to auction, less than two weeks into the marketing campaign.